 The Somatosensory Bead Chain (#357) is great for developing the concept of cause and effect.
 By moving the beads, the child activates a built-in music box.
 As long as the beads are moving and touching the attached bar, the music stays on.

 Shooting Stars(#2001) rewards a child with flying stars, music, lights, and vibration when he or she pushes the textured oval on the toy.

-These four toys provide visual, auditory and tactile experiences and at the same time provide enough variation to maintain motivation.
+These three toys provide visual, auditory and tactile experiences and at the same time provide enough variation to maintain motivation.
 In addition, these toys are great to incorporate into a child’s individual goals.